fahimalshihab/CTF/CTF_LIVE/CTF After Dark - Fall 2022/Readme.md

 ### Zalgo
-Here's some code that prints the entire script of
-  Yup, that's the only thing it does!
+Here's some code that prints the entire script of [shrek](CTF_LIVE/CTF After Dark - Fall 2022/shrek.py) Yup, that's the only thing it does!

 Hint: A little Reddit OSINT might be helpful :) We love open source code.